blue-run/TicTacToe/README.md

 unzip the downloaded zip file to a folder.

 Go to file-> import Project then select the project you want to import and click Next and finish.

+# Query
+If any Query contact at satyaverma109@gmail.com